WinterYukky/cdk-glue-job-builder/README.md

 # Glue Job Builder

-This is a construct library that allows you to build Glue Job Scripts like Glue Studio.
+A construct library that builds Glue Job Script as if it were Glue Studio.

 ## Install